 - 1/2 tsp vanilla

 - 4 large egg whites, divided into small separate bowls

 - pine nuts, large bag from Costco (or as many as your budget allows)

 Pull eggs out 30 minutes before baking to come up to room temperature.

 In a stand mixer (or food processor) mix almond paste and sugar until nice and crumbly.
 Mix in honey, cinnamon, and vanilla until combined.
 Mix in one egg white at a time, letting each one fully combine into batter before adding another.
 Dough will be sticky.

 Line two large cookie sheets with parchment paper.
-To easily transfer dough to pastry bag, set bag in a large mason jar and spread the opening of the bag over the top of the jar.
+To easily transfer dough to pastry bag, set bag inside a large mason jar and fold the bag over the top of the jar.
 Scoop dough into the bag using a spatula.
 You can use a gallon-size Ziplock if you don’t have a pastry bag.